jaebradley/fruit/README.md

 However, there is a decent amount of boilerplate associated with configuration (`.eslintrc`, `travis.yml`, `.babelrc`, `jest`, etc.) for building `rollup.js` libraries (and `webpack` applications as well).

-`fruit` aims to generate `rollup.js` library boilerplate using configuration options that I like so that you can start building your library right away.
+`fruit` aims to generate `rollup.js` library boilerplate (using some configuration options that I like) so that you can start building your library right away.

 ## Installation